Applications to join our next cohort of Hineinu, our 4-month sustained solidarity project in Masafer Yatta, are open until December 1!

 Background and Context

 We know from our experience that the presence of solidarity activists mitigates settler and military violence against local activists and community residents in Area C of the occupied West Bank.
-CJNV has forged dynamic, sustained, and trusting relationships in solidarity with communities throughout the region across seven years of coresistance against the occupation.
+CJNV has forged dynamic, sustained, and trusting relationships in solidarity with communities throughout the region across eight years of coresistance against the occupation.

 For communities in Masafer Yatta, shepherding is the primary economic driver and way of life.
 Late-Winter/Early-Spring is an essential period in the region when the grasses and hillsides are in full bloom and the shepherds are out every day with their flocks.
 Because of this, it is also a time of increased tension and violence as settlers and the army try to prevent Palestinians from accessing their lands.
 Over the last years we have come to learn more intimately how vital this time of year is for the communities of Masafer Yatta and how significant it can be for there to be a presence of international activists accompanying and standing with shepherds and their communities.
 This year, in response to the asks of our partners and needs of the shepherding season, we have expanded Hineinu to four months to cover the entirety of the shepherding season.